shockpkg/ria-packager/README.md

 Some packagers have extra features which can optionally be enabled for things the official packager does not support.

+This package is not as strict about various things and will allow packaging applications that the official packager would reject as invalid.

 # Usage